 Total Points Available Expectations 4 Demonstrate the applicant has done the following: Conducted outreach and research to understand if there are public facilities that are available, appropriate, and viable Researched multiple facilities or properties in the targeted geographic location to identify all facilities or properties that are available, appropriate, and viable Identified whether or not each potential property will meet the requirements of NMSA 1978 § 22-8B-4.2, including occupancy, adequacy, and ownership; Identify at least one potential facility or property that is appropriate, viable, and located in the targeted geographic location; Identify a plan that would enable the applicant to prepare the facility/property to meet the facility needs of the proposed school in time for the proposed school's opening date, include specific action steps, timelines, responsible parties, and capital outlay needs; and Identify how the project to prepare the facility will be funded.
-INDEPENDE NT REVIEWER EVALUATION: Click here to enter text.
+INDEPENDENT REVIEWER EVALUATION: Again, there is no supporting documentation provided of the clause or deed to the building, its condition or its suitability for students.
+This section was rated as "Approaches the Criteria."